Cultural depictions of Robin Hood

+Films and television series

 Theatre

 Robin Hood has appeared in a number of plays throughout the medieval, early modern and modern periods.
-The first record of a Robin Hood play being performed is in Exeter in 1426-27.
+The first record of a Robin Hood play being performed is in Exeter in 1426–27.
 The earliest surviving text of a Robin Hood play is dated c.1475 and entitled Robyn Hod and the Shryff off Notyngham.

 The plays which perhaps have been most influential upon the Robin Hood legend as a whole are Anthony Munday's The Downfall of Robert, Earle of Huntington and The Death of Robert, Earle of Huntingdon (1597–98).
 It is in these plays that Robin is first depicted as a nobleman.
 Further plays followed during the early modern period such as the anonymous Looke About You (1600) and Robin Hood and his Crew of Soldiers (1661).

 Radio

 On 18 April 1992, BBC Radio 4 first broadcast John Fletcher's 90-minute radio play entitled The Legend of Robin Hood, which was a full cast drama that drew closely on the original Robin Hood ballads.
 It was directed by Nigel Bryant and featured music composed by Vic Gammon.
 As well as depicting some of Robin Hood's adventures in Sherwood Forest and Nottingham, it also covers a fruitless quest that Robin makes Little John to the Holy Land to help the crusaders.

-On May 18, 2019, Augustine Institute released a full cast 12-part audio drama written by Paul McCusker entitled The Legends of Robin Hood.
-Starring Gwilym Lee as Robin Hood, Katie Foster-Barnes as Maid Marian (named Lady Marian Fitzwalter in this version), Robert Portal as Sir Guy of Gisbourne and Nicholas Boulten as Richard the Lionheart.
+On May 18, 2019, Augustine Institute released a full cast 12-part audio drama written and directed by Paul McCusker entitled The Legends of Robin Hood.
+Starring Gwilym Lee as Robin Hood (a.k.a.
+Robert of Locksley), Katie Foster-Barnes as Maid Marian (named Marian Fitzwalter in this version), with Robert Portal as Sir Guy of Gisbourne and Nicholas Boulton as Richard the Lionheart.